 On the other hand, the prices of bikes online are often more cost-effective, shopping online is convenient, and you have access to a wider selection of bikes.

-Local bike shops are better at providing you advice and guidance on how to choose a bike.
+Local bike shops are better at providing you with advice and guidance on how to choose a bike.
 They can do discounted bike maintenance and it is also easier to return a bike to them.

 However, their selection of bikes is limited, and the prices may be higher compared to online stores.